scala/scala3/docs/docs/reference/metaprogramming/tasty-reflect.md

 To easily know which extractors are needed, the `showExtractors` method on a `qctx.tasty.Term` returns the string representation of the extractors.

-The method `qctx.tasty.Term.seal[T]` provides a way to go back to a `quoted.Expr[Any]`.
+The method `qctx.tasty.Term.seal` provides a way to go back to a `quoted.Expr[Any]`.
 Note that the type is `Expr[Any]`.
 Consequently, the type must be set explicitly with a checked `cast` call.
 If the type does not conform to it an exception will be thrown.
 In the code above, we could have replaced